-The items that I will never go on a Disney trip without Ponchos, sunscreen, Pins, Snacks, Misting Water Bottle, Cooling Towels, Minnie Mouse Headbands, External Battery Charger, Wicking Socks, Hand Sanitizer, Chapstick, Jacket, Sunglasses, Glow Sticks, Meds, and First-aid Kit and Ziplocks.
+The items that I will never go on a Disney trip without are: Ponchos, sunscreen, Pins, Snacks, Misting Water Bottle, Cooling Towels, Minnie Mouse Headbands, External Battery Charger, Wicking Socks, Hand Sanitizer, Chapstick, Jacket, Sunglasses, Glow Sticks, Meds, and First-aid Kit and Ziplocs.

 How to still make your Disney trip magical:

 1. You can do a scavenger hunt before you go to surprise your kids that they are going on a Disney trip.
 I have done this in the past and it was so much fun!
-We did this for my kid’s birthday and it was so exciting and fun, that it upset my niece and nephew who attended the party but couldn’t go with us to Disney.
-I would not have other kids at your home when you do the scavenger hunt unless everyone is going!
+We did this for my kid’s birthday, and it was so exciting and fun, that it upset my niece and nephew who attended the party but couldn’t go with us to Disney.
+Unless everyone is going, I would not have other kids at your home when you do the scavenger hunt!

 2. Surprise your kids when you get to the hotel with a Disney gift bag with these items in it.
 They will be so excited that Mickey left them a gift in their room just for them!!!